Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Building resilient pipelines with retries and queuing

-When a request fails, the exporter retries automatically using exponential backoff.
-Only transient errors such as HTTP 429 or 503 trigger retries.
+When an export request fails, the otlp_http exporter can retry automatically using exponential backoff.
+Retries are only triggered for transient failures, such as HTTP 429 or 503, where retrying is likely to succeed:

 yaml